jorgenfar/netlight-node-workshop/README.md

 ![Heroku](assets/herokuToken.png)

 ### D. Add npm script to start the application
-Lets add an npm script to our `package.json` so that Heroku can start the app.
+Lets add an npm script to our `package.json` so that Heroku can start our app.

 ```json
 "scripts": {